-In June the Union decided that underground gas storage facilities in Member States must be filled to at least 80% of their capacity by the start of the winter of 2022/2023 and 90% by the start of subsequent winters.
-The EU-wide filling rate should be 85% of total underground storage capacity in 2022.
-In July the Member States committed to a 15% reduction of their gas consumption from August 1 to March 31 2023.
-In the event of a significant risk of shortage, and after consulting Member States, the Commission may trigger a "Union alert" which would make the 15% reduction target mandatory.
+In June, the EU decided that underground gas storage facilities in the Member States must be filled to at least 80% of their capacity by the start of the winter of 2022/2023 and 90% by the start of subsequent winters.
+The EU-wide filling rate must be 85% of total underground storage capacity in 2022.